atacratic/ports/README.md

 There's awkwardness if you want to write a function `A ->{Stream B, Stream C} ()` - Unison doesn't support functions that require two abilities with the same head type constructor, `Stream B` and `Stream C` in this case.
 Currently it will accept the type signature, but choke when you try and call the ability's operator (`emit`), because it can't work out which of the two abilities you mean (even despite the argument type giving a good clue.)
 I hope this works in some future version of Unison...
 For now the workaround is to define a specialized version of `Stream`: `ability StreamB where emitB : B -> ()`, plus a few similarly specialized supporting functions.
 Irritating, but not actually a deal-breaker.

-`ports` isn't really the same as actors - for example, while an actor can create another actor and send a message to it, a port function can't dynamically change the graph of port functions being run in the same way.
-My suspicion is that that is a Good Thing: we jettison some dynamic reconfiguration stuff which can't be made statically type-safe, but we're left still with the important essence of the actor model, namely messages flowing through a graph of stateful processors.
+`ports` isn't really the same as the actor model - for example, while an actor can create another actor and send a message to it, a port function can't dynamically change the graph of port functions being run in the same way.
+An actor also has its own lifetime, whereas a port function doesn't.
+My suspicion is that we're still left at a useful point in the design space, and we've kept an interesting part of the essence of the actor model, namely messages flowing through a graph of stateful processors.

 The ports transformation (where we went from `f` to `f_ports`) feels like it touches on something fundamental.
 Given a signature `A ->{Stream B, Stream C, Stream D} ()`, we see that actually it corresponds exactly with `P D -> P C -> P B -> P A` (writing `P x` for `Port x s g`).
 We've moved the focus from 'functions that emit stuff' to 'functions that consume stuff', and we've flipped the direction of the function arrow.
 (Maybe this is where people talk about 'codata'?
 LMK if you have insights as to what's going on...)